in your browser.

 Quick Talent Builds

-Survival Hunters in 7.2.5 have a unique condition, in that nearly all talents are viable, and can be used in the right combinations; the top Parses for survival have been varied in their choices of Talents on nearly all bosses in Nighthold.
-The following represents builds considered optimal for many raid bosses in the Nighthold raid, but should be tweaked depending on the specific boss, or specific strategy your raid team is using; this does not mean these are the only good builds, or nothing else is acceptable.
+Survival Hunters in 7.3.2 have a unique condition, in that nearly all talents are viable, and can be used in the right combinations;.
+The following represents Survival Hunter builds considered optimal for many raid bosses in the Antorus raid, but should be tweaked depending on the specific boss, or specific strategy your raid team is using; this does not mean these are the only good builds, or nothing else is acceptable.

 Tiers not selected on the Talent Calculators below do no affect DPS, and should be chosen based on personal preference or the utility needs of a specific boss encounter; there are no specific talents in these tiers which are best in all situations, except that